-Good sources of Vitamin D in your diet include
+Good sources of Vitamin D in your diet include:

-herring, sardines, salmon, tuna
+Herring, sardines, salmon, tuna

-milk and foods fortified with Vitamin D
+Foods fortified with vitamin D

 Vitamin D supplements

 Physical activity is another way to keep your bones strong.
 Try to get a total of at least 30 minutes of activity a day.
 This does not need to be 30 minutes at one time but can be shorter sessions multiple times a day.
-For example, three 10 minute sessions would meet this need.
-Find time for things like walking, dancing, stair climbing, gardening, and weight-lifting.
+For example, three 10-minute sessions would meet this need.
+Find time for things like walking, dancing, stair climbing, gardening, and weightlifting.

 Talk with your doctor or nurse about having a bone density test.
 This safe, painless test will assess your bone health and risk of future fractures.
 Medicare and many private insurers cover this test for eligible people.
-Women over age 65 and men over 70 should have a bone density test.
+People over age 65 and over 70 should have a bone density test.